WebAssembly/component-model/design/mvp/WIT.md

 As syntactic sugar, resource statements can also declare any number of *methods*, which are functions that implicitly take a `self` parameter that is a handle.
-A resource statement can also contain any number of *getters* and *setters*, which also implicitly take a `self` parameter and have additional validation restrictions on their result and parameter types.
 A resource statement can also contain any number of *static functions*, which do not have an implicit `self` parameter but are meant to be lexically nested in the scope of the resource type.
 Lastly, a resource statement can contain at most one *constructor* function, which is syntactic sugar for a function returning a handle of the containing resource type.

 Constructors can be fallible or infallible.
 Fallible constructors have an explicitly-written return type which must be of the form `result<r, ...>` where `r` is the name of the containing `resource`.
 Infallible constructors have no written return type and are given the implicit return type `r`.

+📡 A resource statement can also contain any number of *getters* and *setters*, which also implicitly take a `self` parameter.
 Getters take no parameters (besides the implicit `self` parameter) and must return a value.
 Setters take exactly one parameter (besides the implicit `self` parameter) and may not return a value unless that value is of type `result<_, error?>`.
-If a getter and setter are defined with the same name, and the setter's value type is `t`, then the getter's return type must be either `t` or `result<t, error?>`.
+Every setter must have a corresponding getter with the same name, and if the setter's value type is `t`, then the getter's return type must be either `t` or `result<t, error?>`.
+To simplify validation, the getter must be defined before the setter.

 For example, the following resource definition:
 ```wit